getreu/tp-note/doc/source/tp-note--manpage.md

 ## Automatic filename synchronization before and after editing

-Before launching the editor and after closing it, _tp-note_ synchronizes the filename with the note's metadata.
+Before launching the text editor and after closing it, _tp-note_ synchronizes the filename with the note's metadata.
 When the user changes the metadata of a note, _tp-note_ will replicate that change in the note's filename.
 As a result, *all your note's filenames always correspond to their metadata*, which allows you to find your notes back quickly.

 Example: